aschultzen/master_thesis/README.md

 	+10.1.1.61       .GPS.
 1 u    4  128  377    0.384   -0.054   0.005
 	 LOCAL(0)        .LOCL.
 10 l    -   64    0    0.000    0.000   0.000

+## 17.06.2015: Setting up the CSAC

+The CSAC (as previously mentioned) will be used as a 1 PPS input to the NTP server.
+The CSAC can be controlled over serial with software supplied by Symmetricom (CSACdemo) or with simple commands as specified in the documentation over telnet.
+After connecting the CSAC to a workstation running Winodws 7, the COM driver was configured after Symmetricom's specifications as followed:

+- 57600 Baud
+- 8 Data bits
+- No parity
+- 1 stop bit (8-N-1)
+- No flow control
+- CMOS Voltage levels (0-3.3V) -> (Not configurable, but worth noting.)

+With the exception of the baud rate, all of these settings were set correctly by default on my workstation.

+NOTE: We didn't need to worry about the RS232's +/- 12V logic level since the evaluation board employs a level shifter. **Without the level shifter you run the risk of frying the serial interface on the CSAC.**

+PROBLEM 1: At this point i was not able to establish communication with the CSAC.
+It does not respond when connected to the workstation.
+I've tried both the CSACDemo and Realterm.
+Current theory is that the cable is broken.

+SOLUTION 1: The cable we tried to use for to communicate turned out to be an extension cable.
+I suppose it is self explanatory, but the cable that worked was *null modem* cable.
+Symmetricom actually recommend that people use the provided cable in order to avoid confusion like this.

+##18.06.2015: Dealing with leap seconds, testing cables.
+In order for NTP to deal with leap seconds gracefully, NIST has released a leap second file containing a table of both past and upcomming leap seconds.
+This file can be used by *ntpd* to apply the leap second locally at an appropriate time rather than having the clients noticing the error and correcting it when they detect it.
+Mirrors for this file can be found at NIST [NIST:Configuring NTP]: http://support.ntp.org/bin/view/Support/ConfiguringNTP#Section_6.14 though some of them where outdated when i tried to download it.

+NOTE: The name of the leap second file name is changed whenever it gets updated.
+Depending on how old this guide is when you read it, the filename used in the description below might be wrong.

+	sudo mkdir /var/ntp && cd /var/ntp
+	wget ftp://tycho.usno.navy.mil/pub/ntp/leap-seconds.3629577600

+Once the leap second file is downloaded and copied, changes has to be made to */etc/ntp.conf*:

+	leapfile /etc/leap-seconds.3629577600

+Restart the service:

+	sudo service ntp restart

 ###Complete /etc/ntp.conf for Stratum 2 (Without the CSAC/PPS)

 	# /etc/ntp.conf, configuration for ntpd; see ntp.conf(5) for help